core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Stefan Beck}}}, {{{Rolf Blom}}}, {{{Carsten Bormann}}}, {{{Esko Dijk}}}, {{{Martin Gunnarsson}}}, {{{Klaus Hartke}}}, {{{Rikard Höglund}}}, {{{Richard Kelsey}}}, {{{Dave Robin}}}, {{{Jim Schaad}}}, {{{Ludwig Seitz}}}, {{{Peter van der Stok}}} and {{{Erik Thormarker}}} for their feedback and comments.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; the H2020 project SIFIS-Home (Grant agreement 952652); the SSF project SEC4Factory under the grant RIT17-0032; and the EIT-Digital High Impact Initiative ACTIVE.
+The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; the H2020 projects SIFIS-Home (Grant agreement 952652) and ARCADIAN-IoT (Grant agreement 101020259); the SSF project SEC4Factory under the grant RIT17-0032; and the EIT-Digital High Impact Initiative ACTIVE.